dask/dask-ml/docs/source/keras.rst

 .. _SciKeras: https://github.com/adriangb/scikeras

-If you run into unexpected errors, SciKeras supports more methods to create a Scikit-Learn compatible model.
+SciKeras supports more model creation methods, including some that are backwards-compatible with Tensorflow.
 Refer to their documentation for details.

 Example: Hyperparameter Optimization
 ------------------------------------